Florida Microplastic Awareness Project: Multimedia & Outreach Materials

 Please Don't Put Plastics Down the Drain (suggested for posting in bathroom facilities)

 The GTMNERR has created printable cards that can be used to ask restaurants to help reduce plastic pollution (and save money) by only serving straws on request (or providing paper straws).
 The back side of the card has more information and resources for the restaurant to use.
-Use this link, and select the "No More Plastic Straw" tab to get to the cards.
+You should print the "No more plastic straws" cards as a double-sided document.